kzndotsh/awesome-discordpy/readme.md

 - [clari7744/DPyUtils](https://github.com/clari7744/DPyUtils) - Some extra discord.py additions such as duration utilities, converters, a context editor and more.
 - [tanrbobanr/dpy-check](https://github.com/tanrbobanr/dpy-check) - A system for making more dynamic and complex checks on discord.py commands.
 - [robertwayne/cogwatch](https://github.com/robertwayne/cogwatch) - Hot-reloading for discord.py-based command files.
+- [timelessnesses/dpyhr](https://github.com/timelessnesses/dpyhr) - Dpyhr is a hot cog reloader (that uses discord.py cog's implementation) to reload anytime you wanted to save.

 ### Testing and Debugging